jkbonfield/rans_static/README.md

 -----

 The rANS_test.c file builds the rANS_static test application.
-This has -1 and -2 parameters to control 1 and 2 byte (4x8 and 4x16)
-renormalisation values, using the code above.
+This has -8 and -16 parameters to control 8 and 16 bit renormalisation values, using the code above.
 It is also possible to build rANS_static4c, rANS_static4j and rANS_static64c test executables with "make old", but these are included only for testing older code variants.

 Order 0 encoding and decoding